 Dyson V7: 7/10

 - The Motorhead roller is what you’ll use on carpets with the regular suction mode.
-It works well and you can use the high suction mode occasionally in high traffic areas.
+The high suction mode is great occasionally in high traffic areas.

 - You won’t notice the difference between the V7 and V8 suction power.
 The most significant difference between the two is the battery runtime.

 - For hard floors, you’ll use the same Motorhead roller as with carpets.
 It works, but it’s not efficient.

 - You can’t pick up big chunks of debris, like cereal.
 It’ll just push them around.

 - It doesn’t do well with fine material either because it gets stuck to the floor via static electricity.

 - You’ll need to run it for longer to make up for its lack of efficiency.

 - The Motorhead roller is the only roller included with the V7 Motorhead variant.
 Dyson V7 Absolute could be the best affordable option for hard floor owners, but the Absolute variant for the V7 is hard to find.
 Most stores only sell the V7 Motorhead or V7 Animal, which are solid on hard surfaces, but not as good as an Absolute variant with the Soft Roller.